 A SCOBY is a mix of yeast, LAB, and AAB.

 The SCOBY, when mixed with water and sugar-rich ingredients, undergo multiple types of fermentation and oxidation.
 To be completely honest, I haven't fully understood what ferments what and when.
 But all in all, yeasts consume sugars and produce ethanol.
-The LAB are anaerobic, consume sugars and produce lactic acid.
-The AAB are aerobic, consume either sugars or ethanol and produce acetic acid.
+The LAB (anaerobic) consume sugars and produce lactic acid.
+The AAB (aerobic) consume either sugars or ethanol and produce acetic acid.
+The end results is often acidic and just a tiny tiny bit alcoholic.

 That's it for today's episode on food fermentation!
 I might update it in the future, as I learn more about this fascinating world!
 Actually, fermentation also occurs in other super interesting cases.
 For instance, during intense exercise, Mammalian muscles will undergo fermentation and transform some of those stored sugars into energy and lactic acid as a by-product.
 I now finally understand why my arms hurt after an intense climbing session! ↩ An anaerobic environment has no oxygen. ↩ A lot of cheeses are also made with rennet, a set of enzymes, that will also divide the milk into curds and whey.
 The bonus effect is that the curds will be less fragile and more gel-like. ↩ Carbon dioxide is heavier than oxygen.
 As it saturates the tank, oxygen is pushed out from the tank through a one-way valve. ↩ They like oxygen. ↩